Inflation at the End of 2025: Constraints on $r$ and $n_s$ Using the Latest CMB and BAO Data

-The shift in the \ns{} central value seen above occurs when DESI data is added, because the CMB \ns{} constraint is correlated with parameters well-determined by the BAO data: at $-57\%$ with the matter density \omm{} and $57\%$ with the product of the expansion rate and the size of the sound horizon at the end of the baryon drag epoch \hrd{}.\footnote{In \LCDM{}, \omm{} and \hrd{} represent a lossless compression of BAO data.} Since the SPA and DESI results differ at the $2.8\,\sigma$ level in the \omm{}-\hrd{} plane \citep[][which we also confirm here]{camphuis25}, the correlation of these parameters with \ns{} provides a lever arm for the DESI data to change the inferred \ns{} value.
+The shift in the \ns{} central value seen above occurs when DESI data is added, because the CMB \ns{} constraint is correlated with parameters well-determined by the BAO data: at $-57\%$ with the matter density \omm{} and $57\%$ with the product of the expansion rate and the size of the sound horizon at the end of the baryon drag epoch \hrd{}.\footnote{In \LCDM{}, \omm{} and \hrd{} represent a lossless compression of BAO data.} Since the SPA and DESI results are compatible at the $2.8\,\sigma$ level in the \omm{}-\hrd{} plane \citep[][which we also confirm here]{camphuis25}, the correlation of these parameters with \ns{} provides a lever arm for the DESI data to change the inferred \ns{} value.
 Note that due to the different weighting of CMB data sets across angular scales and spectra this effect does not always occur.
-Specifically, for the SPT-3G D1 data set the anticorrelation between \ns{} and \omm{} is $5\,\%$ and hence the SPT \ns{} constraint of $\ns{}=0.951\,\pm\,0.011$ is negligibly changed by the addition of DESI data to $\ns{}=0.949\,\pm\,0.012$ \citep{camphuis25}, even though the two data sets are different from one another at $2.5\,\sigma$.
+Specifically, for the SPT-3G D1 data set the anticorrelation between \ns{} and \omm{} is $5\,\%$ and hence the SPT \ns{} constraint of $\ns{}=0.951\,\pm\,0.011$ is negligibly changed by the addition of DESI data to $\ns{}=0.949\,\pm\,0.012$ \citep{camphuis25}, even though the separation of the constraints of the two data sets in the \omm{}-\hrd{} plane corresponds to $2.5\,\sigma$.
+Note that when using the \texttt{Sroll2} \taureio{} prior instead of our baseline choice the SPA and DESI results are compatible at the $2.5\,\sigma$ level in the \omm{}-\hrd{} plane and hence joint constraints remain susceptible to this effect.
 While the differences between CMB and DESI data may be statistically normal, they could also point to systematic errors or a failure of the standard model; we should hence interpret the conclusions regarding \ns{} with caution \citep{ferreira25}.